 This mini pump is compatible with Presta and Schrader valves and you switch easily between the two thanks to an adjustable head that you can screw onto the hose.

-The hose is stored inside the pump, so it is completely protected from dirt or debris while you’re riding.
-The handle features a nifty little compartment as well that you can use to store matches or cash, for example.
+The hose is stored inside the bike air pump, so it is completely protected from dirt or debris while you’re riding.
+The hose also includes a gauge that will show you the exact pressure in your tires.

 The best thing about this pump is that you can first attach the hose to the valve and then attach the pump to the hose via a magnetic connection.
 Therefore, you don’t have to fiddle with the entire pump while placing it on the valve.

-Crankbrothers Klic HV is a high-volume pump, so it’s intended for tires 1.8″ wide and above, and tire pressures of up to 110 psi.
+Crankbrothers Klic HV is a high-volume bike tire pump, so it’s intended for tires 1.8″ wide and above, and tire pressures of up to 110 psi.
 Perfect for MTB and fat bikes.

 Best CO2 Bike Pumps

-- Mini pump and CO2 inflator — 2 in 1 design
+- Mini bike air pump and CO2 inflator — 2 in 1 design

 - CNC-machined aluminum construction